 myCalSTRS is an online resource where teachers and other CalSTRS members can access their secure myCalSTRS accounts and the services offered by CalSTRS, including:

 The Governmental Accounting Standards Board issued two new accounting standards that significantly change the way pensions are reported.
-Statement 67, Financial Reporting for Pension Plans, becomes effective for CalSTRS in fiscal year 2013-14.
-Statement 68, Accounting and Reporting for Pensions, becomes effective for plan employers in fiscal year 2014-15.
+Statement No. 67, Financial Reporting for Pension Plans, was implemented by CalSTRS in its fiscal year 2013-14 financial statements.
+Statement No. 68, Accounting and Reporting for Pensions, is effective for plan employers in fiscal year 2014-15.